12 Advanced topics

 install.packages(c("foreach", "parallel", "doParallel"))

-To see how many cores that are available on your machine, you can use detectCores:
+To see how many cores are available on your machine, you can use detectCores:

 library(parallel)